Wednesday, 21 Jan 2026

 Ben A'an's distinctive pointed summit is an iconic sight in the Trossachs landscape.
 Indeed, its name comes from the Gaelic for 'the small, pointed peak'.

-There are panoramic views of Loch Achray from the car park at the foot of the mountain, while the views from the top encompass the nearby lochs and peaks and as far as the Arrochar Alps on the western shore of Loch Lomond.
+There are panoramic views of Loch Achray from the car park at the foot of the mountain.
+Views from the top include the nearby lochs and peaks to the Arrochar Alps on the western shore of Loch Lomond.

 Keep your eyes and ears open as you explore the woods around Ben A’an.
-You might spot red and roe deer amongst the trees, or hear the chatter of a red squirrel in the canopy.
-You’ll probably hear the mewing call of a buzzard circling overhead or, if you’re very lucky, catch a glimpse of the much bigger golden eagle soaring above the peaks.
+You might spot red and roe deer amongst the trees, or a red squirrel in the canopy.
+You’ll probably hear the call of a buzzard circling overhead.
+If you’re very lucky, you may even catch a glimpse of the much bigger golden eagle soaring above the peaks.

 The nearest public toilets, shops and places to eat are at nearby Trossachs Pier, on the shore of Loch Katrine.